harleydutton/tabula-rasa/meta/design/setting/setting spec.md

 		- planes
 		- geography and weather

 [[problems]] I want there to be a place players can go looking for in-setting skills and flavor.
 Currently this is the [[Content]] section but I think I might change that to be purely for limited skills and flavor and rename it so it's something along the lines of "additional mechanics" or "mechanical content" because non-mechanical skills and flavor could just be part of one of the many descriptions in the setting.
 Not sure if this holds up so I'm going to try it.

-descriptions will be broadly following the hermetics framework.
+descriptions will be broadly following the HERMETICS worldbuilding framework.